jermnelson/intro2libsys/textbook/chapters/one/project-status.rst

 what two or three other students you would like to join for group project.

-The goal of the project exercise is to give you hands-on experience in AGILE software development practices while learning about typical develpment and administration tasks as you and your group roll-out at library system for a collection by an external organization.
+The goal of the project exercise is to give you hands-on experience in AGILE software development practices while learning about typical development and administration tasks as you and your group roll-out at library system for a collection by an external organization.
 Many of you work or are involved with different types of organizations that may have a small collection of